News & Events

 Jillian DeMaria and Sociomedical Sciences and Anthropology double major, and Human Development minor has been selected to be a 2021-2022 Presidential Scholar.
 Presidential Scholars at SUNY Geneseo are top-achieving members of the senior class who exemplify Geneseo's institutional values and assist the Provost and President in promoting academic excellence on campus.

 Join us in congratulating the seventeen Sociomedical Sciences majors who are graduating this weekend!
 Click above to see a list of the graduates and, when available, their plans for the near future.

 In 2019, Geneseo became the first and only institution in the SUNY system to offer a new undergraduate major — sociomedical sciences.
 The interdisciplinary field examines what is happening in people’s bodies but also in their communities and lives in an effort to make access to good health more equitable.

-Congratulations Katherine Barry, Gwen Faldinski, and Jason Nietzschmann on your graduation from SUNY Geneseo!
+Congratulations Gwen Faldinski and Jason Nietzschmann on your graduation from SUNY Geneseo!